Intranet penetration test

 - Testing DNS zones – except for known vulnerabilities in the specific implementation of the DNS server (Bind, Microsoft DNS server) a test of zones consistency is also performed on all DNS servers specified, checking of the possibility of public “zone transfer”, checking of DNS “caching” vulnerability etc. At the same time a detailed penetration test of each DNS server for the given domain is performed (even outside the customer’s network – in this case it a consent of the operator is required).

-Part of the testing are of course dictionary attacks and brute force attacks on identified authentication mechanisms.
+Part of the Intranet penetration test are of course dictionary attacks and brute force attacks on identified authentication mechanisms.